ETHSydney/ethsydney.github.io/README.md

 ## Feedback

 Let us know what you think by completing the [SydEthereum 2019 Survey form](https://docs.google.com/forms/d/1rNniN9NofDP2ePShKSzEaMw5rdeKAHizGPm4P6xbqzQ/viewform).
-Tihs way the organisers can better plan the 2019 events.
+This way the organisers can better plan the 2019 events.

 ## Propose a Talk